 Located five minutes from downtown in South Knoxville, three generations of the Davenport-Stanley family continue traditions on land once called the Davenport Farm.

-Charles Stanley, Charlie Davenport’s grandson, built the first greenhouse in 1955 changing the focus more toward horticulture.
-Gradually building more greenhouses, Stanley’s Greenhouse-Plant Farm now totals over 190,000 square feet with the addition of the 36,000 square foot retail center which opened in 2001.
+Charlie Davenport's grandson, Charles Stanley and his wife Mary Kathryn changed the family's focus toward horticulture when they built the first greenhouse in 1955.
+By gradually building more greenhouses, Stanley’s Greenhouse and Plant Farm now totals over 190,000 square feet with the addition of the 36,000-square-foot retail center which opened in 2001.

-Ever expanding our selections of new and heirloom plant material you can be sure to find what you are looking for at Stanley’s, whether it’s houseplants, vegetable plants, trees, shrubs, flowers, or herbs.
+By continually expanding our selections of new and heirloom plant material, Stanley's ensures that its customers can find what they are looking for, whether it’s houseplants, vegetable plants, trees, shrubs, flowers, or herbs.
 We like to think of ourselves as the ultimate “green” business.
+After all, at Stanley's Greenhouse, Green is our middle name!